piouson/kubernetes-bootcamp/README.md

    export KUBE_EDITOR="nano" # use nano
    export KUBE_EDITOR="vim" # use vim
    ```
-6. Open the kubernetes dashboard with `minikube dashboard`
+6. Open the Kubernetes dashboard with `minikube dashboard`
 7. Use the Kubernetes Dashboard to deploy a webserver with three replicas
    - visit url provided in browser
    - click on top right plus "+" icon